Antiz96/Linux-Desktop/Arch-Linux/Base_installation.md

 ## Enable paccache (automatic cleaning of pacman cache)

-The `pacman-contrib` package provides the `paccache` script which cleans the `pacman` cache by deleting all cached versions of installed and uninstalled packages, except for the most recent three.
+The `pacman-contrib` package provides the `paccache` script which cleans the `pacman` cache by deleting old cached packages versions.
-You can launch it manually by running `paccache -r`.
+To run `paccache` automatically on a weekly basis, enable the associated systemd timer:

 To launch `paccache` automatically on a weekly basis, enable the associated systemd timer: